 \subsection{An example energy-dissipation pair}

 We have already remarked on the need for a second order material in order to have sufficient regularity of the normal vectors.
 Additionally, it is an indirect requirement to allow us a control on the determinant in general, which in turn is related to local injectivity as well as the existence of a Korn-type inequality.
-Nevertheless, while we only ever use the relatively generic assumptions, we have an example energy-dissipation pair in mind which fulfills all of those and at the same time can be considered physical.
+Nevertheless, while we only ever use the relatively generic assumptions detailed in \Cref{Modelling-sec}, we have an example energy-dissipation pair in mind which fulfils all of those and at the same time can be considered physical.
 For a full discussion, we refer in particular to \cite[Sec.
 2.3]{benesovaVariationalApproachHyperbolic2020}.

-A good choice of energy has to be frame invariant, i.e.\ it should not change under rotations in the image.
-At the same time it needs to penalize compression, but in such a way that there still is a well defined Fr\'echet-derivative at any deformation of finite energy.
+A good choice of energy has to be frame invariant, i.e.\@ it should not change under rotations in the image.
+At the same time, it needs to penalize compression, but in such a way that there still is a well defined Fr\'echet-derivative at any deformation of finite energy.
 Finally, it should still be related to the simpler models studied in engineering.
-Perhaps the most simple candidate that unifies these assumptions is
+Perhaps the most simple candidate that unifies these requirements is given by

-where $\mathcal{C}$ is a fourth order tensor, $c_1,c_2$ are positive constants and $a > \frac{pn}{p-n}$ is needed to guarantee injectivity (see \cite{MR2567249}).
-Here the first term corresponds to classical elasticity theory, while the others can be seen as small, frame invariant pertubations needed in order to deal with large and irregular deformations.
+where $\mathcal{C}$ is a fourth order tensor, $c_1,c_2$ are positive constants, and $a > \frac{pn}{p-n}$ is needed to guarantee injectivity (see \cite{MR2567249}).
+Here the first term corresponds to classical elasticity theory, while the others can be seen as small, frame invariant perturbations needed in order to deal with large and irregular deformations.

-Similar to the energy, the example dissipation we have in mind needs to be frame invariant as well; as a result, it is actually better to consider them as a function depending on $\partial_t (\nabla \eta^T \nabla \eta)$ instead (see also \cite{antmanPhysicallyUnacceptableViscous1998} for a detailed discussion).
-This leads us directly to the most simple example of such a dissipation satisfying our assumptions:
+Similar to the energy, the example dissipation we have in mind needs to be frame invariant as well; as a result, it is actually better to consider the dissipation potential as a function depending on $\partial_t (\nabla \eta^T \nabla \eta)$ instead (see also \cite{antmanPhysicallyUnacceptableViscous1998} for a detailed discussion).
+This leads directly to the most simple example of such a dissipation satisfying our assumptions: